boot_serial="YES" in loader.conf causes very slow boot on some hardware where serial console not enabled

 this is fixed completely for 2.2.3, and fixed in the full update files for 2.2.2.

-#9 Updated by Andreas Bochem about 4 years ago
+#9 Updated by Andreas Bochem over 4 years ago

 Still an issue with recent pfSense-2.2.2-RELEASE-4g-amd64-nanobsd-vga.img.gz, just downloaded and installed a few hours ago.